ESXi host silently disconnects from vCenter due to lwsmd memory exhaustion and Kerberos loop

 Cause

-A memory leak in the lwsmd (Likewise Service Manager) process occurs when a service account or machine account credential mismatch triggers an infinite Kerberos authentication loop, exhausting the system memory heap and preventing new process threads from spawning.
+A memory leak in the lwsmd (Likewise Service Manager) process occurs when a service account or machine account credential mismatch triggers an infinite Kerberos authentication loop.
+This loop exhausts the system memory heap, preventing the system from spawning new process threads required for management agents.

 Resolution